Read time 5 minutes

 • The user must have Organization Management permissions on mailboxes

-• Must have less number of databases on the server than the maximum allowed
+• Must have a smaller number of databases on the server than the maximum allowed

 Info: Exchange 2013/2016 Standard Edition supports up to five databases per server.